 Blocks and tackles are also said to be rigged to either advantage or disadvantage.
-A block and tackle are rigged to advantage when the rope is pulled in the same direction that the load will be moved.
+A block and tackle rigging holds an advantage when the rope is pulled in the same direction that the load will be moved.
 It is rigged to disadvantage when it is being pulled in the direction opposite of where the load is to be moved (pulling down on a load to be lifted, for example).

-This is the simplest form of block and tackle.
+The gun tackle is the simplest form of block and tackle.
 It is made of one fixed and one movable pulley, each with one rope threaded through it.
 This two-pulley-one-rope arrangement has a mechanical advantage of 2.

-Double tackles use pulleys with two grooved wheels.
+Double luff tackles use pulleys with two grooved wheels.
 With four lines threaded through both pulleys, the mechanical advantage is 4 or 5, depending on whether it is rigged to advantage or disadvantage.
 This means such a tackle can move a 400-pound load with either 100 or 80 pounds of force.

-This uses a three-wheel pulley in the fixed point, and a two-wheel pulley in the movable point.
+The gyn tackle uses a three-wheel pulley in the fixed point, and a two-wheel pulley in the movable point.
 The mechanical advantage is either 5 or 6, depending on how the blocks are rigged.
 The 400-pound load can now be moved with either 80 or 67 pounds of force.

 The practical limit that prevents the use of pulleys with dozens of wheels is the friction produced by the cable or rope grinding against the wheels in the pulley.
 With each new wheel, the friction increases, eventually multiplying into diminished returns.